marvinpinto/disjoint.ca/content/til/2016-03-18-modifying-the-date-of-a-commit.md

 MYDATE="Wed Feb 16 14:00 2016 -0400" GIT_COMMITTER_DATE="$MYDATE" git commit --amend --date "$MYDATE"
 ```

-Another helpful tip for when you need to use a different date _while commiting_
+Another helpful tip for when you need to use a different date _while committing_
 (i.e. in non-rebase mode):

 ``` bash